 - the mental switch to seeing food as fuel … not a diet

-- why a 1200 calorie diet won’t get you where you want to go
+- why a calorie-counting diet won’t help you lose weight

 - how a low-calorie diet impacts thyroid function, lean muscle tissue, and metabolism (it’s not good)